Cumulative vs Non-cumulative FD

 - Cumulative FDs are those where you earn interest on maturity

-- They are ideal for people looking to create a corpus and make compounding benefits
+- They are ideal for people looking to create a corpus and earn compounding benefits

 - Non-cumulative FDs are excellent for people who need extra income on their regular income sources

-Fixed deposits are savings instruments that allow you to create wealth gradually.
-Instead of leaving your excess money in your savings account, you can consider opening a fixed deposit.
-This way, you are not tempted to use up your savings and can even earn interest on the money fixed.
-Fixed deposits also provide a higher rate of interest than a savings account.
-Banks typically allow you to open two types of fixed deposits – cumulative and non-cumulative.
-Read on to know more about cumulative vs non-cumulative FDs.
+Fixed Deposits are savings instruments that allow you to create wealth, gradually.
+Instead of leaving your excess money in your Savings Account, you can consider opening a Fixed Deposit.
+This way, you are not tempted to use up your savings, and can even earn interest on the money fixed.
+Fixed Deposits also provide a higher rate of interest than a Savings Account.
+Banks typically allow you to open two types of Fixed Deposits – cumulative and non-cumulative.
+Read on to know more about the differences between cumulative and non-cumulative FDs.

-A cumulative FD is one in which the interest is compounded and paid with the deposit at the time of maturity.
-Since the interest accrued on the cumulative fixed deposit is reinvested, you benefit from compounded returns, leading to creating a lump sum amount at the end of the FD tenure.
-It is an ideal investment option for people looking to build a corpus instead of earning regular interest payments.
+A cumulative FD is one in which the interest is compounded and paid with the deposit at the time of the maturity.
+It is an ideal investment option for people looking to build a corpus as opposed, as opposed to earning regular interest payments.
+Since the interest accrued on the cumulative Fixed Deposit is reinvested, you get the benefit of compounded returns, which in turn leads to the creation of a lump sum amount at the end of the FD tenure.

-For instance, if you invest INR 100,000 for one year in a cumulative FD at an 8% interest rate, your interest income at the time of maturity will be INR 8234, which is an absolute return of 8.24%.
+For instance, if you invest INR 100,000 for a period of 1 year in a cumulative FD, at an 8% interest rate, your interest income at the time of maturity will be INR 8,234, which is an absolute return of 8.24%.

-Let us now compare cumulative vs non-cumulative FDs based on several crucial factors.
+Let us now compare cumulative vs non-cumulative FDs on the basis of several crucial factors.
 They are as under:

 The interest is paid along with the principal at the time of maturity in a cumulative FD.
 But, in a non-cumulative FD, there is an option to get the interest at a fixed interval of time –monthly, quarterly, half-yearly, or annually.

-In cumulative FDs, TDS (Tax Deducted at Source) is deducted automatically when the interest is over and above the limit as per the tax laws.
-If you are not eligible for TDS, you have to submit a duly filled Form 15G/15H.
-Also, if you are looking to reduce your tax outgo, there are some tax-saving cumulative FDs (5-year FDs) that you can consider.
+In the case of cumulative FDs, TDS (Tax Deducted at Source) is deducted automatically when the interest is over and above the limit as per the tax laws.
+If you are not eligible for TDS, you have to submit a duly filed Form 15G/15H.
+Also, if you are looking to reduce your tax outgo, there are some tax-saving cumulative FDs (5-year FDs) that you can invest in.
 The interest earned on non-cumulative FD is taxable according to one’s income tax slab.

-Another point of comparison in cumulative FD vs non-cumulative FD surrounds the treatment of interest.
-In a cumulative FD, the interest is compounded, and you earn interest on interest.
+Another point of difference between cumulative FD vs non-cumulative FD surrounds the treatment of interest.
+In a cumulative FD, the interest is compounded and you earn interest on interest.
 Therefore, the interest earned at the time of FD maturity is higher than non-cumulative FDs.
 There is no option of reinvestment in non-cumulative FDs because the interest is paid at regular intervals.

-A cumulative FD is suitable for individuals with fixed income sources that allow them to manage their finances without relying on FD interest and salaried individuals.
+A cumulative FD is suitable for individuals having fixed income sources that allow them to manage their finances without relying on FD interest, salaried individuals, for instance.
 A non-cumulative FD is ideal for pensioners, retired people, and those who do not have any regular income sources and need a steady income to fulfil their daily needs.

-Irrespective of whether you opt for cumulative FD vs non-cumulative FD, a fixed deposit is an excellent investment option.
+Irrespective of whether you opt for cumulative FD vs non-cumulative FD, a Fixed Deposit is an excellent investment option.
 It is also one of the safest investment vehicles as it generates guaranteed returns.
-Today, you can open these FDs online in a matter of minutes simply by filling a form and choosing your preferred investment amount, tenure, and type of FD.
+Today, you can open both cumulative and non-cumulative FDs online in a matter of minutes.
+Simply fill a form and choose your preferred investment amount, tenure, and preferred type of FD to get started.

-If you prefer to save time and effort and open an FD account remotely, download the digibank by DBS app right away!
+If you prefer to save time and effort, and open an FD account remotely, then download the digibank by DBS app right away!